bochiwalritik/lifeexp-who-analysis/README.md

 ### Objective 2

-2)Schooling's Impact on Life expectancy
+Schooling's Impact on Life expectancy

 From the analysis and operation of data, we can clearly see that the countries with children who undergo schooling for a longer duration have a higher life expectancy than the countries which do not.
 This isa because school education provides the basic knowledge of a healthy lifestyle and the care to be taken right from the beginning of their lives.
 It induces a sense of responsibility in the child or student to take care of their health and avoid unhealthy eating and drinking habits.